-Join Joel Bradley for an in-depth discussion in this video Creating fracture patterns: Using the Grease Pencil, part of Creating Rigid Body Simulations in Blender.
+Join Joel Bradley for an in-depth discussion in this video Creating fracture patterns: Using the Grease Pencil, part of Blender: Creating Rigid Body Simulations (2013).

 Whilst creating generalized random fracture patterns may oftentimes…be exactly what we want for our situations.…There will undoubtedly, be times when something a little more…specific, a little more directable may be the desired approach.…Of course, we can to an extent have such control using…the Ohm-verts and Ohm-particles options that we have already looked at.…All we need to do is create…geometry detail, all limits particle admission to the…areas where we specifically want fracturing to take place.…